All Episodes

 By contrast, without the tax increases advocated by the Obama regime, the numbers would look quite different.

-I would face a lower income tax rate, a lower Medicare tax rate, and no deduction phase out or a state of the case.
+I would face a lower income tax rate, a lower Medicare tax rate, and no deduction phase-out or estate tax.

 I'd have twice the incentive to keep working.